Tourmaline: Brazil

-Almost every color of tourmaline can be found in Brazil, especially in the Brazilian states of Minas Gerais and Bahia.
+Almost every color of tourmaline can be found in Brazil, especially in Minas Gerais and Bahia.
 The new type of tourmaline, which soon became known as paraiba tourmaline, came in blue and green.
 Brazilian paraiba tourmaline usually contains abundant inclusions.
-Much of the paraiba tourmaline from Brazil actually comes from the neighboring state of Rio Grande do Norte.
+Much of the paraiba tourmaline from Brazil does not actually come from Paraíba, but the neighboring state of Rio Grande do Norte.
 Material from Rio Grande do Norte is often somewhat less intense in color, but many fine gems are found there.
 It was determined that the element copper was important in the coloration of the stone.

 A large bluish-green tourmaline from Paraiba, measuring 36.44 × 33.75 × 21.85 mm and weighing 191.87 carat, is the world's largest cut tourmaline.
 Owned by Billionaire Business Enterprises, it was presented in Montreal, Quebec, Canada, on 14 October 2009.

 Africa

 In the late 1990s, copper-containing tourmaline was found in Nigeria.
 The material was generally paler and less saturated than the Brazilian materials, although the material generally was much less included.
 A more recent African discovery from Mozambique has also produced tourmaline colored by copper, similar to the Brazilian paraiba.
-While its colors are somewhat less bright than top Brazilian material, Mozambique paraiba is often less-included and has been found in larger sizes.
-The Mozambique paraiba material usually is more intensely colored than the Nigerian.
+The Mozambique paraiba material usually is more intensely colored than the Nigerian and Mozambique Paraiba tourmaline have similar colors to the Brazilian Paraiba, but the prices are relatively cheaper, better clarity and larger sizes.
+In recent years the pricing of these beautiful gemstones has increased significantly.

 Another highly valuable variety is chrome tourmaline, a rare type of dravite tourmaline from Tanzania.
 Chrome tourmaline is a rich green color due to the presence of chromium atoms in the crystal.
 Of the standard elbaite colors, blue indicolite gems are typically the most valuable, followed by green verdelite and pink to red rubellite.